Skip to content

 HackerRank Two Strings problem solution

-In this HackerRank Two Strings Interview preparation kit problem solution you have Given two strings, to determine if they share a common substring.
+In this HackerRank Two Strings Interview preparation kit problem solution, given two strings, determine if they share a common substring.
 A substring may be as small as one character.

 HackerRank Two Strings interview preparation kit solution